Coach Bios

 Alex Tennison

 Alex has played volleyball for 30 years.
 Alex played under Christa for club, winning 2 regional championships in a row, competing in nationals in Dallas and New Orleans and finishing 4th place at Crossroads.
 She started on varsity at Moriarty High School for 5 years.
-Alex was named All District, All State 1st team, Player of the Year and Rocky Mountain Region Standout.
-She went on to be a starter as DS and Setter for UNM.
-She was also a track and field standout, being named fastest woman in New Mexico and competing at junior nationals in the 100m sprint.

 Craig Collins